LoosTeam/tools_and_tutorials/PoPS/README.md

 | --control_features_path | Optional path to list of features (one per line) to always include |
 | --out_prefix | Prefix that results will be saved with.
 Will write out a .preds, .coefs, and .marginals file |
 | --verbose | Set this flag to get verbose output |

-# Contact
-Please contact me if you need help or have any suggestions/feedback/ideas :)

-**Siddhi Jain**
-siddhi.jain@sund.ku.dk